ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series-highlighting/index.md

 ## Customising Series Highlighting

-By default only item highlighting is activated.
+By default, only item highlighting is activated.
 Series highlighting, as shown in the sample above, can be activated by modifying the default `highlightStyle`.

 Each chart series has a `highlightStyle` config with the following default values: